How to Drink Apple Cider Vinegar for Weight Loss How to Drink Apple Cider Vinegar for Weight Loss

 1. Cleaning

 Vinegar can be used as an effective cleaning agent as it is acidic, which means it can kill germs.
 It also removes calcium deposits and mineral hardness in the water, making it easier to clean.
+Vinegar is a powerful, natural cleaner that can tackle a variety of household tasks.
+Its acidity helps break down grime and kill bacteria, making it an excellent alternative to chemical cleaners.
+Mix equal parts water and vinegar to create an all-purpose cleaner for surfaces, countertops, and floors.

 2. Diluting and Purifying